 - Proof of insurance coverage: A Private or Public Health Insurance cover is a must-have in Germany.
 Having a travel insurance cover does not exempt one from having a health insurance cover.
-It can be either from a public or private company.
+Health insurance for freelancers can be public or private health insurance.

 - Proof of residence: A prove of house or apartment ownership or rental contract from the landlord for where you will be staying.